 For example, you should always look at the reviews that the past clients have given them.
 Are they good reviews?
 Or most of the reviews are bad?

 A second sign is their response time.
 Do they respond very quickly to any enquiry?
 Or do they take very long to reply?

 Inside my FREE Service Arbitrage Email Course, you can get access to the complete list of warning signs you should look out for when you are selecting which freelancer to outsource the work to.

 So, we have come to the final step of this five-step system for starting your own service arbitrage business.

 This step should be the easiest of all.

 After your freelancer has completed the work and your client is happy with the result, it’s time to collect the remainder of the full payment from your client before you hand over all the deliverable.

 If possible, always ask your client for a testimonial and referrals at the end of the project.
 If you have done a good job, your client should be okay to do this favor for you.

-To get the detailed step-by-step guide on how to start your service arbitrage business, simply download the free blueprint below and follow the action plan outlined inside the ebook.
+To get the detailed step-by-step guide on how to start your service arbitrage business, simply click and download the FREE Service Arbitrage Email Course below and follow the action plan outlined inside the email course.